Today the Scottish Government published Government Expenditure and Revenue Scotland – or ‘GERS’ for short – for the year 2017-18.

-GERS is produced annually and provides estimates of total public spending in Scotland, as well as tax receipts for the previous five years.
-It provides a snapshot of Scotland’s public finances – but is far from the full picture.
+GERS is produced every year and provides estimates of total public spending in Scotland, as well as tax receipts for the previous five years.
+It provides a snapshot of Scotland’s public finances – as part of the UK – but is far from the full picture.

 Here’s what you need to know.

 Scotland’s onshore economy grew by £2 billion in 2017-18